EGoverde/Mvvm.Nucleus.Maui/README.md

 - `AlwaysDisableNavigationAnimation`: Default `false`.
 If set, no animations will be used during navigating, regardless of `isAnimated` (only when using the `INavigationService`).
 - `IgnoreNavigationWhenInProgress`: Default `true`.
 If set, when trying to navigate using the `INavigationService` while it is already busy will ignore other requests.
 - `IgnoreNavigationWithinMilliseconds`: Default `250`.
 If set, when trying to navigate using the `INavigationService` while a previous request was done within the given milliseconds will ignore other requests.
 - `UseShellNavigationQueryParameters`: Default `true`.
-If set navigation parameters are passed to Shell as the one-time-use.`ShellNavigationQueryParameters`.
+If set navigation parameters are passed to Shell as the one-time-use `ShellNavigationQueryParameters`.
 - `UseDeconstructPageOnDestroy`: Default `true`.
 Unload behaviors and unset bindingcontext of pages when they are popped.
 - `UseDeconstructPopupOnDestroy`: Default `true`.
 Unset the bindingcontext and parent of popups when they are dismissed.